7000 Provider Investigations (PI) Community

 A client may be an adult or child with either of the following:

 PI Community defines an alleged victim (VC) as a client who receives services from a community provider under the jurisdiction of PI Community and who is alleged to have been abused, neglected, or exploited by a community provider.
-There can be multiple VCs in an intake.
+There can be multiple victims in a single intake.

 7222 Alleged Perpetrator (AP)